marcusgia2505/classsExGameInstructions/docs/Elements.rst

 With this element, all contracts that were concluded by participants as well as a chart and the average are displayed on the lecturer's screen.
 In the contract table, you have several tabs where you can switch between.
 You can see them in the figures below.

 The first tabs list the contracts for each round separately.
 If set, you can also display seller costs and buyer values along the with the contract.

+.. note:: The combination of session and round is a special feature in some games (apple market, fish market, ...).
+Normally, classEx only knows rounds.

 .. image:: _static/Ctable4.PNG
     :alt:  300p